aio-libs/aiohttp/docs/gunicorn.rst

 Start Gunicorn
 --------------
-When launching Gunicorn, you provide the name of the file (*my_app_module*) and the name of the app (*my_web_app*), along with other 'Gunicorn Settings <http://docs.gunicorn.org/en/latest/settings.html>'_ provided as command line flags or in your config file.
+When launching Gunicorn, you provide the name of the file (*my_app_module*) and the name of the app (*my_web_app*), along with other `Gunicorn Settings <http://docs.gunicorn.org/en/latest/settings.html>`_ provided as command line flags or in your config file.

 In this case, we will use:
 * the '-b' bind flag to set the server's socket address, and;